 - If your hand can reach back to your child (safely…you are driving), try tickling or stroking their hands or legs to help your child stay awake.

 - Try raising and lowering the radio volume to help your child not zone out.

-- If your child is like mine once they go down, it’s hard to get them up.
-Raise your hands and say, you tried hard and hope that you can transfer successfully from the car seat to the bed.
+- If your child is like mine, once they go down, it’s hard to get them up.
+Raise your hands and say, you tried hard and hope you can transfer successfully from the car seat to the bed.

 Bring out your mantras to keep your child awake in the car (what works for me!):

-So going back to my daughter, B, this is what worked for me to successfully transfer from the car to the bed:
+So going back to my daughter, B, this is what worked for me to transfer from the car to the bed successfully:

-- After carefully undoing the car seat, I hoisted her over my shoulder like a wet noodle (or a sack of potatoes if that gives you a good visual).
+- After carefully undoing the car seat, I hoisted her over my shoulder like a wet noodle (or a sack of potatoes if that gives you an excellent visual).
 Limp holds are good since that means they are probably still sleeping.

-- I proceeded to whisper, “shh, shhhh, shhhh, you’re still sleeping” over and over.
-I’m not exactly sure if there is anything scientific about this mantra but I believe that when she hears it, she believes she is sleeping so she doesn’t wake up.
+- I proceeded to whisper, “shh, shhhh, shhh, you’re still sleeping” over and over.
+I’m not exactly sure if there is anything scientific about this mantra, but I believe that when she hears it, she thinks she is sleeping so she doesn’t wake up.
 I continued with the mantra until she was in her room and quietly set her in her bed and walked out.
 I held my breath until that point – but it worked!

 Do you have any tried-and-true ways to transfer successfully from the car seat to the bed?
 Of course, I’m sure that in a future blog, I will talk about how a well-rested child might not fall asleep in the car – but I am a very non-judgmental sleep consultant as I hope you are non-judgmental readers.

 (this is an old post – but the story and great tips are applicable for this blog still!
 Eeek, B is 10 now!)